Chris Clinton

 Georgia native. semi feral neo-peasant animist skill collector.
 Founder with my wife, Isia, of Crack in the Sidewalk Farmlet located on the edge of Atlanta in 2008.
 Been growing an expansive diversity of produce and more recently flowers for local farmer's markets as well as offering many foraged edible plants and mushrooms continually full time since.
 Turned on by traditional and primitive skills, natural building, bioregioning, community, the outdoors, old tools and machines, books, etc etc blah blah blah

-Looking for a larger landbase to steward in lower Appalachia, generally near where Ga, TN, and NC meet. might start a village.
+Looking for a larger landbase to serve as custodian of in lower Appalachia, generally near where Ga, TN, and NC meet.
+Would like to build and support community.
+Teamwork makes the dream work.

 Apples and Likes